KambachJannis/RecommenderSystem/README.md

 ## Usage

 This repo as a whole is currently not in working state.
 Please refrain from trying to deploy this repo as-is, since the original database is missing.
-The individual Python-files in the recommeder-folder should be without issues if used in combination with another database.
+The individual Python-files in the recommender-folder should be without issues if used in combination with another database.